scottbw/analytics-udd/udd/assessment_instance.md

 Jisc

 ### Valid Values
-Any
+Any decimal value

 ### Format
 Decimal

 ### Notes
-There is also the similar MAX_POINTS property on student_on_assessment_instance, which is for informational purposes.
-It has more a permissive format and value space.
+There is also the similar MAX_POINTS property on student_on_assessment_instance.
+The value does not necessarily represent a percentage.